AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions.md

 # Use extensions to define plug-in behaviors

-*Extensions* define the points of integration between your plug-in and the Stingray environment: that is, the things that your plug-in changes or adds to the editor when it's loaded.
+*Extensions* define the points of integration between your plug-in and the {{ProductName}} environment: that is, the things that your plug-in changes or adds to the editor when it's loaded.

 You can set up several different kinds of extensions in your *.stingray_plugin* descriptor file:

--	`menus` add new items to the main menus of the Stingray editor, like **File**, **Edit**, **Window**.
+-	`menus` add new items to the main menus of the editor, like **File**, **Edit**, **Window**.
 See ~{ Create a new menu item }~.

 -	`actions` define reusable commands or script blocks that you can refer to from other extensions in your plug-in.
 See ~{ Register an action }~.

 -	`services` add new JavaScript worker services to the editor.
-Your plug-in (or other plug-ins) can require and use these services in exactly the same way as the standard Stingray editor services.
+Your plug-in (or other plug-ins) can require and use these services in exactly the same way as the standard editor services.
 See ~{ Register a custom service }~.

 -	`asset_types` tell the **Asset Browser** how to handle new types of data files in the project -- that is, files whose extensions don't match any known asset types.
 See ~{ Register a custom asset type }~.